-Bonnet and Partington [23,24] analyze the BIBO stability of fractional exponential delay systems which are of retarded or neutral type.
-The conditions ensuring stability are given and these conditions can be expressed in terms of the location of the poles of the system.
+Bonnet and Partington [23,24] analyzes the BIBO stability of fractional exponential delay systems which are of retarded or neutral type.
+Conditions ensuring stability are given and these conditions can be expressed in terms of the location of the poles of the system.
 In view of constructing robust BIBO stabilizing controllers, explicit expressions of coprime and B'ezout factors of these systems are determined.
-In addition, they have handled the robust stabilization of fractional exponential delay systems of retarded type.
+Also, they have handled the robust stabilization of fractional exponential delay systems of retarded type.
 The determination of coprime and B'ezout factors in the case of neutral systems is under study in both cases.

 However, all these contributions do not provide universally acceptable practical effective algebraic criteria or algorithms for testing the stability of a given general fractional delay system.
-Although the stability of the given general characteristic equation can be checked with the Nyquist criterion or the Mikhailov criterion, it becomes sufficiently difficult when a computer is used since one should find an angle of turn of the frequency response plot for an infinite variation of the frequency $\omega$ .
-A visual conclusion on stability with respect to the constructed part of the plot is not practically reliable, since, along with an infinite spiral, the delay generates loops the number of which is infinite.
-As evident from the literature, the lack of universally acceptable algebraic algorithms for testing the stability of the characteristic equation has hindered the advance of control system design for fractional delay systems.
-This is particularly true in the case of designing a fixed-structure fractional-order controller, e.g., $PI^{\alpha}D^{\beta}$ .
-On the other hand, Hwang and Cheng [57] proposed a numerical algorithm which uses the methods based on the Cauchy integral theorem and suggested the modified complex integral in the form of where $h_1 > 0$ and $h_2$ are randomly chosen real constants lying in a specified interval and k is a positive integer.
+Although the stability of the given general characteristic equation can be checked with the Nyquist criterion or the Mikhailov criterion, it becomes sufficiently difficult when a computer is used since one should find an angle of turn of the frequency response plot for an infinite variation of the frequency ω .
+A visual conclusion on stability with respect to the constructed part of the plot is not practically reliable, since, along with an infinite spiral, the delay generates loops whose number is infinite.
+As is evidenced from the literature the lack of universally acceptable algebraic algorithms for testing the stability of the characteristic equation has hindered the advance of control system design for fractional delay systems.
+This is particularly true in the case of designing fixed-structure fractional-order controller, e.g., $PI^{\alpha}D^{\beta}$.
+On the other side, Hwang and Cheng [57] proposed a numerical algorithm which use methods that are based on the Cauchy integral theorem and suggested the modified complex integral in the form of where $h_1 > 0$ and h_2 are randomly chosen real constants lying in a specified interval and k is a positive integer.
 The randomness of the parameters h1 and h2 makes the probability of the zero sum of the residues of all poles of the integrand being practically zero.
-Hence, the stability of a given fractional-delay system can be achieved by evaluating the integral $J_k$ and comparing its value with zero.
+Hence, the stability of a given fractional-delay system can be achieved by evaluating the integral J_k and comparing its value with zero.
 Also, the proposed algorithm provides no idea about the number and the location of unstable poles.
 In paper [58], an effective numerical algorithm for determining the location of poles and zeros on the first Riemann sheet is presented.
-The proposed method is based on the Rouche's theorem and can be applied to all multi-valued transfer functions defined on a Riemann surface with a finite number of Riemann sheets where the origin is a branch point.
+The proposed method is based on the Rouche's theorem and can be applied to all multi-valued transfer functions defined on a Riemann surface with finite number of Riemann sheets where the origin is a branch point.
 This covers all practical (finite-dimensional) fractional-order transfer functions and fractional-delay systems.

-$$J{k} = \int{-i\infty}^{i\infty} \frac{f(s)}{(s+h{1}+ih{2})^{k}} \frac{f(s)}{f(ih{2})} ds$$ (87)
+$$J_k = \int{-i\infty}^{i\infty} \frac{f(s)}{\left(s + h_1 + ih_2\right)^k f(ih_2)} ds \tag{87}$$

-Finite time stability and stabilization of fractional order time delay systems
+5.1 Finite time stability and stabilization of fractional order time delay systems